The financial services industry spends $54 per citizen to market financial products but only $2 per citizen on financial education.

-Brannon hosted his first workshop in 2015 where he discovered a passion for both financial literacy and public speaking.
+Brannon hosted his first workshop in 2015 and discovered a passion for both financial literacy and public speaking.
 He discovered something else that evening as well.
 People were hungry for the education but jaded from previous workshop experiences.
 Why?
-Too often they were lured to the event under the guise of education only to be treated to a sales presentation instead.
+Too often, they were lured to the event under the guise of education only to be treated to a sales presentation instead.

-So, in January of 2022 Brannon launched a new project called Financial Literacy Initiative (F.L.I.).
+So, in January of 2022, Brannon launched a new project called Financial Literacy Initiative (F.L.I.).
 Our mission is simple.
-Provide educational workshops, free of sales pitches and Broker Speak, that empower others to make better financial decisions leading to better financial outcomes.
+Provide educational workshops, free of sales pitches and jargon, that empower others to make better financial decisions leading to better financial outcomes.
 After all, independence starts with education.

 Learn how implementing a financial literacy program in your organization can:

 - Improve productivity